bioteam/protcast/README.md

 UniProt-GOA is a database that links the Gene Ontology database described above with gene products (i.e. genes and any entities encoded by the gene such as protein or functional RNAs)[2].
-These links are what the Gene Ontology Consortium (GOC) calls annotations which are associations between gene products and the GO terms.
-The sources of these annotations are collaborating databases.
+These links are what the Gene Ontology Consortium (GOC) calls annotations which are associations between biomolecules and the GO terms.
 It is important to note that annotations contain an evidence code which describes the origin of the annotation such as experimental, computational analysis or electronic.
 For a more in-depth explanation and documentation of the GO databases please visit the GOC website.
 The GOC